rrwick/Basecalling-comparison/README.md

 ### Recommendations

-There are two obvious basecaller recommendations to make.
-The first is the current version of Albacore (v2.1.3).
-It has very good read accuracy, produces decent assemblies, runs quickly, is easy to use and has many useful features.
-For most users, this will be the best basecaller choice.
+There are three obvious basecaller recommendations to make: Albacore v2.1.3, Guppy v0.3.0 and Chiron v0.3.

+The current version of Albacore (v2.1.3) is probably the best basecaller choice for most users.
+It has very good read accuracy, produces decent assemblies, runs reasonably quickly, is easy to use and has many useful features such as barcode demultiplexing.
+If you have a GPU, Guppy v0.3.0 can produce essentially the same basecalls in much less time, but it is not yet publicly available and lacks barcode demultiplexing.
+I suspect there will come a day when Guppy is my definitive recommendation, but it's still early in its development.

-My second recommendation, Chiron v0.3, is more complicated.
+My last recommendation, Chiron v0.3, is more complicated.
 Its pre-Nanopolish assembly accuracy is outstanding, and it also had the best post-Nanopolish (methylation-aware) assembly, though only by a small margin.
 It may therefore be the best choice when assembly accuracy is paramount.
 However, Chiron is much slower than Albacore and only a viable option if you have a powerful GPU to accelerate the process.
 Even with powerful GPUs, basecalling an entire MinION run could take a very long time.
 I would therefore only recommend Chiron to users with a small volume of reads.

 Scrappie raw v1.1.1 (rgr_r94 and rgrgr_r94 models) also did quite well and had the highest read accuracy.
 However, Scrappie is a research product, labelled as a 'technology demonstrator' and lacks nice features present in Albacore, such as FASTQ output and barcode demultiplexing.
 I therefore think Albacore is a better choice for most users.
-Nanonet, basecRAWller and DeepNano should probably be avoided, but I'm happy to revisit them if they are updated.
+Nanonet and DeepNano should probably be avoided, but I'm happy to revisit them if they are updated.